4 Important KPIs to Measure in Your Ad Agency

-Measuring the right KPIs (key performance indicators) is crucial for agency owners to understand their firm’s performance and find out what areas require attention.
+Measuring the right KPIs (key performance indicators) is crucial for creative, ad and marketing agency owners to understand their firm’s performance and find out what areas require attention.
 There are literally dozens of KPIs to grow and improve your creative agency, but it is important to identify what performance indicators you should evaluate and track on a daily basis.

 While many industry thought leaders recommend looking at your balance sheet, financial statements, or adjusted gross income, it’s worthwhile to dig a little deeper to better identify the reasons for strong or poor performance.

 Are you making the most of your team?
 Do you know which projects are earning you a profit?
 I’ve chosen 4 agency KPIs, easily accessible in Function Point, that address the productivity and efficiency of your people and of your agency as a whole:

 - Jobs Summary

 Below is a screenshot of Function Point’s KPI dashboard displaying how your creative advertising or marketing agency is performing in a specific time frame.